SUMITHRADHARAN/Strava-Bellabeat-Integrated-Fitness-Wellness-Technology-Analysis/README.md

 Developed an interactive dashboard focusing on health KPIs and physiological outcomes.
 *   **Key KPIs:** BMI (Avg.
 25.21), Heart Rate (Avg.
 78.60 BPM), and Sleep Duration (Avg.
 419 mins).
 *   **Advanced DAX:** Calculated total aggregations for 41,709K steps and 247K total calories.
-*   **Visual Insights:**
-    *   **BMI Category Distribution:** Revealed that **96.23%** of the user base is classified as "Overweight."
-    *   **Activity Retention:** Identified a sharp activity volume decline from April (64.82%) to May (35.18%).
+*   **Visual Insights:** Revealed that **96.23%** of the user base is classified as "Overweight" with significant activity volume decline from April to May.

 ---

 ## 📊 Overall Business Insights
 Based on the synthesis of SQL queries, Python EDA, and Power BI visualizations, the following core business trends were identified:

 *   **The Sunday Engagement Gap:** Sundays represent the weekly low for activity (6,991 average steps), identifying a critical window for re-engagement marketing.
 *   **High Sedentary Load:** Users spend an average of **68.8%** of their day in a sedentary state, highlighting a major market opportunity for "active-break" features.
-*   **Physiological Profile:** Over **96%** of the user base is classified as overweight based on BMI data, suggesting that the primary consumer motivation is weight management rather than elite athletic training.
+*   **Physiological Profile:** Over **96%** of the user base is classified as overweight based on BMI data, suggesting that the primary consumer motivation is weight management.
-*   **Retention Decay:** There is a **45.7% drop** in data logging consistency between the first and second months, indicating that the initial user "honeymoon phase" lasts approximately 30 days.
+*   **Retention Decay:** There is a **45.7% drop** in data logging consistency between the first and second months, indicating a critical 30-day "honeymoon phase."
-*   **Sleep-Activity Correlation:** Users who achieved the 8-hour sleep goal showed a 12% higher step count the following day, proving that recovery features directly drive activity volume.
+*   **Sleep-Activity Correlation:** Users who achieved the 8-hour sleep goal showed a 12% higher step count the following day, proving that recovery features drive activity volume.

 ---